 With Jet, you can cancel the bond at any time!
-Contractor License Bonds are continuous until canceled by the surety company so cancellation will need to be requested by Jet to the Arizona Registrar of Contractors.
-Once the Jet team sends a written cancellation notice to the AZ ROC, liability of the bond will be released within 30 days of the notification receipt.
+Contractor Bonds are continuous until canceled by the surety company so cancellation will need to be requested by Jet to the Arizona Registrar of Contractors.
+Once our team sends a written cancellation notice to the AZ ROC, your and Jet's liability attached to the bond will be released within 30 days of the notification receipt.

-If you are on our monthly payment option there is generally no refund available.
-For annual or multi-year payment options, the Jet team will determine if there is any unused premium available to refund to you and send a check following the 30 day cancellation period.
+If you are paying monthly, there is generally no refund available.
+For annual or multi-year payment options, we will determine if there is any unused premium available to refund to you and send a check following the 30-day cancellation period.

 With Jet’s monthly payment option, the obligation to renew your contractor’s bond is not needed!
-Payments for the license bond will continue to come out of your preferred account automatically until cancellation is requested by the contractor.
+Payments will continue to come out of your preferred account automatically until cancellation is requested.

-For contractors who pay in full, Jet will send you a renewal invoice prior to the bond term’s expiration date.
+For contractors who paid in full, Jet will send you a renewal invoice prior to the bond term’s expiration date.
 No additional paperwork or extra renewal fees are required, payment is all that is needed.
-The Jet team will take care of the rest!
+We will take care of the rest!

-Licensed contractors are expected to follow all Arizona Registrar of Contractors regulations and state laws pursuant to Arizona Revised Statutes Title 32, Chapter 10.
-The statutes are extensive and should be reviewed thoroughly by all individuals looking to pursue and maintain a contractor license.
+Licensed contractors are expected to follow the Arizona Registrar of Contractors' regulations and state laws pursuant to Arizona Revised Statutes Title 32, Chapter 10.
+The statutes are extensive and should be reviewed thoroughly by all individuals looking to be a licensed contractor.
 Failure to follow contractor law in Arizona may lead to severe penalties.

 A claim against an Arizona Contractor Bond may not be immediately pursued.
 Most often the complainant will go through the AZ ROC’s complaint and investigation process before action can be taken against the surety bond.
 In the event that the contractor and claimant cannot resolve the complaint through the State’s mediation process, the case will be referred to the AZ ROC’s legal department.

 The AZ ROC may schedule a hearing with the Office of Administrative Hearings that must be attended by all parties involved.
-Following the hearing, the Administrative Law Judge has 20 days to notify the AZ ROC with their recommended decision.
-The AZ ROC then has 30 days to consider and/or modify the judges decision and will issue a final order to the contractor.
-This final order can result in a variety or disciplinary actions including a claim on the contractors license bond.
+Following the hearing, the Administrative Law Judge has 20 days to notify the AZ ROC of their recommendation.
+The AZ ROC then has 30 days to consider and/or modify the judge's decision and will issue a final order to the contractor.
+This final order can result in a variety of disciplinary actions including a claim on the contractor's surety bond.

 Further prohibited acts and timelines in which action may be taken can be found listed in Arizona Revised Statutes 32-1154.
-Claims cannot be filed on the contractor’s license bond beyond two years following the date of commission for the construction project, the delivery of materials, or the services provided in which the violation complaint is based upon.
+Claims cannot be filed on the contractor’s license bond beyond two years following the date of the commission for the construction project, the delivery of materials, or the services provided upon which the violation complaint is based.

-For claims that are found to be valid, Jet will make payment up to the bond limit.
-Surety license bonds are like letters of credit that can demonstrate to the AZ ROC it is economically safe to license a contractor.
-The bond protects the AZ ROC and public from the contractor.
-Unlike insurance, the contractor is ultimately responsible for their actions and must reimburse Jet for paid out claims.
+For claims that are valid, Jet will make payment up to the bond limit.
+Surety license bonds are like letters of credit that can demonstrate to the Registrar of Contractors that it is economically safe to license a contractor.
+The bond protects the AZ ROC and the public from the contractor.
+Unlike insurance, the contractor is ultimately responsible for their actions and must reimburse Jet for claim payouts.
 Failure to do so will lead to cancellation of the Arizona Contractor License Bond and difficulty obtaining a bond in the future.

 A contractor's license is automatically suspended if a claim payment is made from their bond, the license will not qualify for reactivation with the AZ ROC until the full bond amount is replaced

 According to Arizona Revised Statutes 32-1152, license bond limits for contractors are based on the license classification and the estimated gross volume of construction projects being performed.
-Refer to the charts below to determine which bond limit will be required of you by the AZ ROC.
+Refer to the charts below to determine which bond limit will be required of you.